AshleyDhevalall/wordpress-demo/README.md

 # wordpress-demo
-Sample repository that demostrates using wordpress in kind cluster.
+Sample repository that demonstrates using wordpress in kind cluster.

 In this article, I will show the steps to run a cluster in single Docker container using kind.